 11. Going Up to the Galata Tower

 The square just below the Galata Tower has become an activity area with wonderful cafes and art galleries opened in recent years.
-Spending time around the Galata Tower and exploring the side streets are recommended things to do in Istanbul by our Istanbul Travel Blog.
+Spending time around the Galata Tower and exploring the side streets are recommended things to do in Istanbul for 2023.

 12. Strolling through Istiklal Street